mckennapsean/dissertation/content/01-intro.md

 ways many existing visualization design process models fail to support.
-Additionally, each step differentiates between generative and evaluative methods, where generative methods allow for divergent approaches that encourage exploration, novelty, creativity, and innovation [@Roberts2015] and the evaluative methods winnow and narrow these artifacts to a smaller set.
+Additionally, each step differentiates between generative and evaluative methods, where generative methods allow for divergent approaches that encourage exploration, novelty, creativity, and innovation [@Roberts2015], and the evaluative methods winnow and narrow these artifacts to a smaller set.

-Since steps can involve evaluative methods, it is important for a design process model to include _justifiable_ design decisions as part of visualization designers' rationale, and no existing models make this connection of these design decisions [@Munzner2009; @Meyer] into the design process.
+Since steps can involve evaluative methods, it is important for a design process model to include _justifiable_ design decisions as part of visualization designers' rationale, and no existing models connect these design decisions [@Munzner2009; @Meyer] with the design process.
 The design activity framework includes evaluative methods in each step or activity to promote the validation, justification, and formation of or building upon existing guidelines [@Meyer].
-Such guidelines can help determine the effectiveness of a technique or ecnoding [@Brehmer2014; @McCurdy2015;
-@Kerzner2015; @Quinan2015] and aid future designers in avoiding common pitfalls [@Sedlmair2012b].
+Such guidelines can help determine the effectiveness of a technique or encoding [@Brehmer2014; @McCurdy2015; @Kerzner2015; @Quinan2015] and aid future designers in avoiding common pitfalls [@Sedlmair2012b].
 Other common design decisions stem from preexisting guidelines in the visualization community, such as using position along a common scale to encode the most important data visually, over less perceptually effective channels such as angle, area, and saturation of color [@Cleveland1984].
 These methods and guidelines inform the design process and potential visualization artifacts.
 It is important to capture visualization designers' decisions and rationale for establishing rigor and transferability [@Sedlmair2012b] of a visualization design process and its various artifacts.

 With a broad range of generative and evaluative methods at their disposal, visualization designers could benefit from a _discoverable_ approach for finding, utilizing, and reflecting on the use of different user-centered design methods.
-These design methods can be incorporated from a wide variety of fields, from human-computer interaction to design to software engineering.
+These design methods can be adopted from a wide variety of fields, from human-computer interaction to design to software engineering.
 The design activity framework specifically pulls from user-centered design methodologies [@Kumar2012; @Martin2012] to organize, suggest, and promote new kinds of design methods for visualization designers to employ.
 By emphasizing these design